 Hidden Ads or Ad Stacking

-There are several practices whereby sites can display an ad on their site which is technically not viewable by the human eye.
+There are several practices whereby sites can host ads which are technically not viewable by the human eye.
 Displaying the ad in a 1×1 pixel square, stacking multiple ads on top of one another or displaying the ad outside of the viewable area are the most common practices.

 Using this approach the site owner will get a payout for the ad being displayed, but the advertiser will see little or no traffic or clicks as a result.